experimentsin/telosis/README.md

-telosis
+TelosiS
 =======

-An implementation of TELOS (EuLisp's reflective object system) in Scheme.
+An implementation of TeloS (EuLisp's reflective object system) in Scheme.

 See the main ReadMe file for details of exactly what it is and what it is not.